 However, aspiration pneumonia may also cause other symptoms such as:

-If your dog shows signs of aspiration pneumonia, contact your vet to book an appointment.
+If your dog shows signs of aspiration pneumonia, contact your vet for advice.
+Depending on the nature of your dog's symptoms, your vet may recommend either booking an exam or bringing them in for emergency care, especially if they are experiencing breathing difficulties.
 Early diagnosis and treatment can help prevent more severe symptoms and conditions from developing.

 Is pneumonia contagious in dogs?